ppouliot/ansible-drbd_virt_cluster/README.md

 A Traditional 2 Node Linux HA Virtualization cluster using DRBD/CLVM/OCFS2/Corosync/Pacemaker with IPMI fencing on Ubuntu 18.04

+## Description

+This is for building, and configuring a traditional two node Linux highly available kvm virtualization cluster using the following technologies to provide a managed shared storage infrastructure and highly avaiable virtual machine instances.

+  1. DRBD
+  1. CLVMOCFS2
+  1. Corosync
+  1. Pacemaker
+  1. Stonith

+## Cluster Operations
 ## Resources

 ### Linux HA Reference